joechrisellis/lsp-format-modifications.nvim/README.md

 ## Requirements

-- **Neovim ≥0.8 is required**.
-Neovim 0.8 has a more flexible API for LSP formatting, which this plugin leverages.
 - Any LSP server that you want to use with this plugin must support the [`DocumentRangeFormattingProvider` server capability][document-range-formatting-provider-capability] —